terraform-community-modules/tf_aws_asg/README.md

 - `user_data` - The path to the user_data file for the Launch
    Configuration
 - `asg_name` - The Auto-Scaling group name.
-- `asg_number of instances` - The number of instances we want in the ASG
+- `asg_number_of_instances` - The number of instances we want in the ASG
     - This is used to populate the following ASG settings.
     - max_size
-    - min_size
     - desired_capacity
+- `asg_minimum_number_of_instances` - The minimum number of instances
+   the ASG should maintain.
+    - This is used for min_size
+    - It defaults to 1
+    - You can set it to 0 if you want the ASG to do nothing when an instances fails
 - `health_check_grace_period` - Number of seconds for the health check time out.
 Defaults to 300.
 - `health_check_type` - The health check type.
 Options are `ELB` and